ShadyShawkat/CST8257-ASM-Project/README.md

 ## DATABASE SETUP: ##

 I included an SQL file (ASM.SQL) to create the schema and some sample data.
 You can use your preferred SQL editor to take a look, modify, and run it.

+## TODO: ##

+List of things that we still need to do.
+- [ ] Error validation.
+Sitewide.
+- [ ] Footer overlaps with the content when browser is resized.